MEDIAART-3BB3/AI-ARTWORK/story_co-creation_tutorial_1.md

 1. **Prepare Visual Prompts**
 - Select 3-4 diverse images that contain:
 - Memorable objects or artifacts
 - Unique environments or settings
 - Distinct mood or atmosphere

-skdaksll
 2. **Generate Story Seeds**
 - Share your images with ChatGPT using this prompt template:

       I want to create a story inspired by these images.
 Based on the elements in each image, can you propose 3-5 different story concepts?
       For each concept, please include:
       - A working title
       - A brief premise (2-3 sentences)
       - The main conflict or challenge

 3. **Concept Selection**
 - Evaluate each proposal based on:
 - Personal connection to the concept
 - Creative potential
 - Feasibility for development
 - Choose one concept to develop in the next step